 Dear Pastor, Preacher, or Bible Teacher –

-Blessings to You in Jesus’ Name – David Guzik
+In Jesus’ Name – David Guzik